blakek/wff2csv/README.md

 wff2csv WiFiFoFum_Log_586.kml > wifi.csv
 ```

 Then, you can choose your own way of dealing with data.
-For example, you can make an easy visualization using [Google My Maps](https://www.google.com/mymaps):
+For example, you can easily create a visualization using [Google My Maps](https://www.google.com/mymaps):

 ![Example screenshot](https://raw.githubusercontent.com/blakek/wff2csv/master/example.png)